jon-jacky/Piety/editors/ed.md

 **ed.py** supports the *sam* command *n* (print list of buffers), not the classic *ed* command *n* (print line numbers).
+The new *N* command writes the same information into a buffer named *Buffers*.

 **ed.py** provides the new *J* command to wrap text in the selected lines.
 The default is dot, the current line.
 The selected lines